AI CODE REVIEW

 Challenges of AI-Driven Code Review

 While AI-driven code review tools hold immense potential to revolutionize the way code is evaluated and enhanced, they come with their set of challenges, especially for beginners.
-Integrating AI tools into the code review process can majorly impact how future developers approach coding and problem-solving, often providing both excellent opportunities and difficult challenges.
+Integrating AI tools into the code review process can majorly impact how future developers approach coding and problem-solving.

 Over-Reliance on Technology

-AI-driven code review tools promise automated evaluation and feedback mechanisms, which can significantly aid in the initial learning stages of coding.
-However, there's a risk that beginners may lean excessively on these tools, ultimately hindering their ability to develop essential coding skills.
+AI-driven code review tools promise automated evaluation and feedback mechanisms, which can significantly aid in the initial stages of learning programming languages, but may lean excessively on these tools, ultimately hindering their ability to develop essential coding skills.

-Dependency Development: Relying too heavily on AI tools might prevent beginners from learning fundamental debugging and problem-solving skills.
-They might skip crucial learning stages such as error-solving diagnosis and logical reasoning, both of which are critical in developing programming prowess.
+Dependency Coding: Relying too heavily on AI tools might prevent beginners from learning fundamental debugging and problem-solving skills.

 Key challenges you can't ignore: Litslink highlights that becoming overly reliant on AI tools in software development can inhibit a developer’s potential in solving complex problems without technological aid.